keerthi-ar/predicting-stock-prices-using-sentiment-analysis/README.md

 ## Citation:
 If you use this dataset in your work, please cite it as follows:

-**A. Ankur, "Sentiment Analysis for Financial News," Kaggle, 2019.** [Online].
+**Ankur Sinha, "Sentiment Analysis for Financial News," Kaggle, 2019.** [Online].
 Available: https://www.kaggle.com/datasets/ankurzing/sentiment-analysis-for-financial-news

 ## Acknowledgments:
 Thanks to **Kaggle** for providing access to this dataset and to the **Hugging Face** community for the **Transformers** library used for sentiment analysis.